syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Getting-Started.md

 2. Palette GroupBar and GroupView

 The PaletteGroupBar control provides a way for users to drag and drop symbols onto a diagram.
-It is based on the Syncfusion Essential Tools GroupBar control.
+It is based on the Syncfusion® Essential Tools GroupBar control.
 Each symbol palette loaded in thePaletteGroupBar occupies a panel that can be selected by a bar button.
 The bar button is labeled with the name of the symbol palette.
 The symbols in the palette are shown as icons that can be dragged and dropped onto the diagram.
 This control allows users to add symbols to a palette, and save or load the palette whenever necessary.
 It provides a way to classify and maintain symbols.

 The PaletteGroupView control provides an easy way to serialize a symbol palette to and from the resource file of a form.
 At design-time, users can attach a symbol palette to a PaletteGroupView control in the form.
 Selecting the PaletteGroupView and clicking the Palette property in the Visual Studio .NET Properties window will open a standard Open File dialog, which allows the user to select a symbol palette file that has been created with the Symbol Designer.
 For more details about these diagram controls, refer to the Palette GroupBar and GroupView topic.